abdelshok/sales-api/README.md

 ## Design Points

-This project does not have a web or mobile front-end, only a back-end.
+This project does not have a web or mobile front-end, "only" a back-end.
 It is the product of **one** npm project.
 There is therefore only one `package.json` and therefore only one place to run npm commands --> in the root directory.

 It is important to note that this project launches a command-line interface (or CLI) that the user will be interacting with, in order to purchase products from the store, create new products, set new prices, etc.

   1. **Node server**: [`./package.json`](package.json)
-      * Add more comments here

 ### How it's done?

 Mainly through the use of Inquirer.js, which provides a collection of common interactive command-line user interfaces.
 Chalk was also used to add a little splash of color, so thank you to all the developers that created and maintained these packages.

 **Important**: This is not a website but a command line interface.
 The "User Interface" is therefore on the terminal, not on your browser.